Michael Bishop (author): Unicorn Mountain

 In this novel, published by Arbor House/William Morrow in 1988, a man dying of AIDS is taken in by his cousin, a rancher in the Colorado mountains.
+An excerpt, "The Calling of Paisley Coldpony", was published in Asimov's Science Fiction in January 1988.

-Award-winning author Nancy Kress writes "Michael Bishop has pulled off a rare and amazing feat.
+Nancy Kress wrote "Michael Bishop has pulled off a rare and amazing feat.
 Unicorn Mountain successfully weaves such traditional fantasy elements as unicorns and Indian lore together with the all-too-contemporary..."
-Orson Scott Card writes "The triumph of this, Bishop's most artistically whole and successful novel to date, is that he set out to do something that is nearly impossible in fiction: He wrote a novel about constructing a tribe...To do it, he had to bring us to know and understand and care about more ? [sic]created characters than most writers produce in a career."
-John Clute's assessment emphasizes another theme of the work: "Michael Bishop, whose voice is like a shout from the bottom of the well of the enormous South, and whose heart is on his sleeve, [manages] in Unicorn Mountain to generate a moving tale out of ecological disaster here and in another world, AIDS, the death of cultures, the death of species, and the slow sea-changing of America into themeparks."
-The novel would go on to win the Mythopoeic Fantasy Award, and was shortlisted for the 1989 Locus Award.
+Orson Scott Card wrote "The triumph of this, Bishop's most artistically whole and successful novel to date, is that he set out to do something that is nearly impossible in fiction: He wrote a novel about constructing a tribe...To do it, he had to bring us to know and understand and care about more ? [sic]created characters than most writers produce in a career."
+John Clute's assessment emphasized another theme of the work: "Michael Bishop, whose voice is like a shout from the bottom of the well of the enormous South, and whose heart is on his sleeve, [manages] in Unicorn Mountain to generate a moving tale out of ecological disaster here and in another world, AIDS, the death of cultures, the death of species, and the slow sea-changing of America into themeparks."
+The novel won the Mythopoeic Fantasy Award, and was shortlisted for the 1989 Locus Award.